henrietta-k/adapt-learning-wiki/Course-Localisation.md

 ### 4. Import language files.
 As of v2.0.11 Adapt provides grunt tasks for export and import of translatable content.

 1. In the *languagefiles* folder, create a subfolder named with the language code of the translation language.
-For example, if the language of your original course was English (*course/en*) and you are creating a version in German (target language), create a subfolder named "de" (*languagefiles/de*).
+For example, if the language of your original course is English (*course/en*) and you are creating a version in German (target language), create a subfolder named "de" (*languagefiles/de*).
 2. Place the translated language files in the newly created subfolder.
 All five files are required even if a file did not require translation.
 3. Open a command line window (Mac's Terminal, Window's Git Bash or Command Prompt).
 4. Navigate to the root of your course to make it the current working directory.